 To prevent oxidative stress, your dog must have an adequate supply of antioxidants.
 Antioxidants have electrons to spare.
 They stabilize the free radicals and stop the damaging chain reaction.
-Quercetin is full of antioxidants … this makes it a great choice for neutralizing free radicals and preventing disease (5).
+Quercetin can help remove damaging free radicals.

 Other Ways Quercetin Helps Dogs

 Studies show that chronic oxidative stress is also linked to periodontal disease (6) and bone loss (7).
-Antioxidants, like quercetin, help to reduce or eliminate oxidative stress.
+Antioxidants, like quercetin, help to reduce oxidative stress.
 But that isn’t all they do.
-Quercetin has been shown to inhibit bone loss, reversing osteopenia (8).
+Quercetin has been shown to help maintain strong bones.

-Quercetin also supports cardiovascular health (9, 10).
+Quercetin also enhance cardiovascular function (9, 10).
 It protects against the damage caused by “bad” cholesterol (LDL), reduces blood pressure (hypertension), and protects endothelial function and valuable nitric oxide from oxidative stress.

 Your four-legged friend can’t go wrong with this mighty flavonoid!